-You will be given medication to keep you from feeling pain during surgery.
+You will be given medicine to keep you from feeling pain during surgery.
 This is called anesthesia.
 The type you will have will be discussed with you before the procedure.
-You may have one of three types.
+You may have one of 3 types.

 Local anesthesia.
 This numbs the nose and area around it.
-You may also be given a drug to relax you.
+You may also be given medicine to relax you.
 But you will remain awake.
 Expect to hear noises and see movement during the surgery.

 Monitored anesthesia care.
 This makes you drowsy or lightly asleep during surgery.
 You can still expect to hear some sounds.